FOGProject/fog-docs/docs/management/other-settings.md

 To do this perform the following steps:

 -   Log into the FOG Management UI.
 -   Go to **Other Information**
 -   Select **Kernel Updates**
 -   Select the Kernel you would like to download, typically the newest kernels are on the top of the list.
 -   Click the download icon

--

-    Select a file name for your kernel, to make it the default kernel leave the name as **bzImage**
+-   Select a file name for your kernel, to make it the default kernel leave the name as **bzImage**
+       * *!!! tip

-    :   -   If you set it to a different name, you can set a host to use it in the
+	    If you set it to a different name, you can set a host to use t in the [[host-management#Kernel]]
-            `management/host-management:Kernel`{.interpreted-text
-            role="ref"} hosts field

 -   Click the **Next** Button